- 3.1.1 Determinant

 - The Laplace Expansion

-Students often confuse the Laplace Expansion with the definition of the determinant of a matrix.
-The formal definition of determinant is given by
+Do not confuse the Laplace Expansion with the definition of the determinant given above.

 Property 1¶